monu111/Iris-flower-deploment-using-flask/README.md

 > cd Iris-webapp-on-heroku

 Change your current working directory to this.

-#### step 3:
+#### step 3: (remember you should be in your current working directry)
 > pip install pipreqs

-> pipreqs                          (in current working directory)
+> pipreqs

 It install the required libraries in your working directiory.

 #### step 4
-Run the "__app.py__' and tap the address which will be given in the terminal output of your IDE.
+Run the "__app.py__'.

 ### step 5
 If anybody wants to deploy this app to heroku.Then create Procfile file, add this statement given below.which basically  run the app on heroku cloud.After then make a account on heruko platform and connect your repo the heroku platform. run this on the platform.

 web: gunicorn app:app